Murm UI Documentation

 Plugins add behavior around input, rendering, request preparation, and message actions.

-AttachmentPlugin()adds file attachment handling and previews.ThinkingPlugin()renders reasoning blocks behind an expandable control.CopyPlugin()adds message copy actions.EditPlugin()lets users edit a prior user message and resubmit from that point.SettingsPlugin()adds browser-side provider settings for apps that want user-configurable endpoints.
+AttachmentPlugin()adds file attachment handling and previews.ThinkingPlugin()renders reasoning blocks behind an expandable control.ToolsPlugin()renders tool calls and matching tool results as compact expandable blocks.CopyPlugin()adds message copy actions.EditPlugin()lets users edit a prior user message and resubmit from that point.SettingsPlugin()adds browser-side provider settings for apps that want user-configurable endpoints.
+Its default storage keeps settings in this browser; shared deployments usually pair it with custom storage or a backend proxy.

 new ChatUI({